Pretty in Pink: Plot

 Jack presents Andie with a pink dress that he has bought for her.
-However, they begin to argue because Jack has been lying about going to a full-time job.
-Jack breaks down, revealing that he is still bitter and depressed about his wife having left him.
+However, they begin to argue because he has been lying about going to a full-time job.
+Jack breaks down, revealing that he is still bitter and depressed about his wife having left them.

 At school, Andie confronts Blane for avoiding her and not returning her calls.
 When asked about the prom, he claims that he had already asked somebody else but had forgotten.
-Andie calls Blane a liar and tells him that he is ashamed of being seen with her because he knows his rich friends will not approve.
+Andie calls Blane a liar, saying he is ashamed of being seen with her as his rich friends will not approve.
 Andie runs away as a teary-eyed Blane leaves, with Steff trashing Andie as he passes.
 Duckie overhears Steff and attacks him in the hallway.
 The two fight before teachers intervene.
-Andie goes to Iona, upset about what happened, and asks for Iona's old prom dress.
+Andie goes to Iona, upset about what happened, and asks for her old prom dress.

 Using the fabric from Iona's dress and the dress that her father had bought, Andie creates a pink prom dress.
 When she arrives at the prom, Andie has second thoughts about braving the crowd on her own until she sees Duckie.
 They reconcile and walk into the ballroom hand in hand.

 As a drunk Steff begins mocking the couple, Blane confronts him and finally realizes that Steff resents Andie because she had turned down his advances.
-He calls Steff out on his spoiled and entitled attitude, saying that he no longer wishes to associate with him.
+He calls him out on his spoiled and entitled attitude, saying that he no longer wishes to associate with him.
 Blane shakes Duckie's hand and apologizes to Andie, telling her that he always believed in her and that he will always love her, kissing her cheek before walking out.

 Duckie concedes that Blane is not like the other rich kids at school and advises Andie to go after him, joking that he will never take her to another prom if she does not.
-Duckie then sees a girl smiling at him, signaling him to come over and dance with her.
+He then sees a girl smiling at him, signaling him to come over and dance.
 Andie catches up with Blane in the parking lot and they kiss.